borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 sent to Borg. borgmatic is also responsible for cleaning up (deleting) these snapshots after a backup completes.

 Additionally, borgmatic rewrites the snapshot file paths so that they appear at their original subvolume locations in a Borg archive.
-For instance, if your subvolume exists at `/mnt/subvolume`, then the snapshotted files will appear in an archive at `/mnt/subvolume` as well.
+For instance, if your subvolume exists at `/var/subvolume`, then the snapshotted files will appear in an archive at `/var/subvolume` as well—even if borgmatic has to mount the snapshot somewhere in `/var/subvolume/.borgmatic-snapshot-1234/` to perform the backup.

 <span class="minilink minilink-addedin">With Borg version 1.2 and
 earlier</span>Snapshotted files are instead stored at a path dependent on the